TLS Connections to TiDB Cloud Serverless

 2. Click Connect in the upper-right corner.
 A dialog is displayed.

-4. If you have not set a password yet, click Generate Password to generate a random password for your TiDB Serverless cluster.
+4. If you have not set a password yet, click Generate Password to generate a random password for your TiDB Cloud Serverless cluster.
 The password will be automatically embedded in the sample connection string for connecting to your cluster easily.

 5. Connect to your cluster with the connection string.